 - Set oven to 220⁰C or gas mark 7.

 - Stir in the Brandy to the mincemeat if needed.

 - Divide the pastry into two pieces and roll each one out to a rectangle of approximately 30x15cm.

 - On one sheet of the pastry place rounded teaspoons of the mincemeat in rows and brush water between each spoonful of mincemeat.

 - Place the other sheet of the pastry over the top and press down well between the spoonfuls of mincemeat to create the square shapes.
 Now roll the pastry wheel to cut the mince pies into square shapes.
 Slash through the pastry tops using a small sharp knife making 3-4 small diagonal cuts on each one.

 - Place the pies on a baking sheet and brush with the beaten egg glaze.
-Sprinkle a little of the superfine sugar on top of each pie and bake towards the top of the oven for 12-15 minutes until well risen and an even golden color.
+Sprinkle a little of the superfine sugar on top of each pie and bake towards the top of the oven for 12-15 minutes until well risen and an even golden colour.

 Best served warm.

-The pies should be eaten within 2 days, just pop them in oven for a few minutes before serving just to heat them through.
+The pies should be eaten within 2 days, just pop them in the oven for a few minutes before serving just to heat them through.